Akudo took another look at her ensemble, then nodded to herself.

 “So,” he began, wrapping his arms around her from behind.
 “I just discovered that ninety five percent of the uncles I knew growing up were wolves.
 In other news, my mum loves you.”

 Akudo had stiffened at his touch because she likely expected him to be in a rotten mood, but when she heard the last part of his sentence, she whirled around, breaking away from him.
 Her eyes going wide.

 “What?”
 She asked, in shock.

 “You heard me, she loves you.
 I told her you were a widow with two boys, and it did not change her opinion of you.”
 He said, still unable to believe the words himself.

 Akudo gaped at him.

-He wrapped his arms around her waist and pulled her close.
+He wrapped his arms around her waist and pulled her close, his eyes on hers.
 “You were wrong Akudo.
 I have her blessing, so can we please give us a chance?”